Newton-76/FESDriversLicenseCheck/Tasks/Reviews/ReviewsOfDenis.md

 In the meantime we found out, that we need to use a secure connection via HTTPS and an Android phone that's able to read NFC-Tags.
 The most simple way to do so is using Github-pages.

+## Deliverable 4

+### Design

+There is still an issue with the icons, they should be changed to meaningful icons, for example should there be a person and a vehicle instead of a person and a credit card.
+Also there is a wrong icon on the top bar, because creating new qualifications shouldn't be represented by a human body.
+The forms to enter the data of new datasets are just prototypes.
+They were created last minute, as the task hasn't done by the responsive person.
+There is a lot to beautify.

+### MySQL

+There may be a better solution in the database, than creating a column for each single qualification.
+But as a person is supposed to be capable of having all driver's licenses and all qualifications possible, this is at least a solution that works.

+### NFC-Reader

+Unfortunately there hasn't been a lot of opportunities for me to test the functionality of the reader, otherwise I may have found a better solution than touching a button to start the scanning function.